Newborns sleep a lot. So how is that as a new parent, we barely get any?

 Seek medical professional help if you have any concerns.

-Newborn sleep schedules
+Part 4: Newborn sleep schedules

 A sleep routine or schedule has benefits to both baby, mother and the whole family.

 It’s all too easy to lose track of previous nap times and keep baby awake too long, resulting in an overtired baby that’s difficult to settle.
 With regular naps and sleep times babies should not get overtired, settle easily and quickly and sleep well.
-So a newborn sleep schedule can aid the development of healthy sleep habits in your newborn.
+So a newborn sleep and feeding schedule can aid the development of healthy sleep habits in your newborn.

 There are benefits for a busy, tired mother too.
 Having a bit more structure to the day can make running errands and the household chores a lot more manageable.
 You never know, you might even manage a bit of time to yourself!